-Lost or Abducted Child:
+Lost or Abducted Child

-If a child is lost or abducted, call 9-911 within the building form a cell phone.
-Notify preschool director immediatly.
+If a child is lost or abducted, call 9-911 within the building or 911 from a cell phone.
+Notify preschool director immediately.
 Secure entire school grounds.
-No one leave.
-Open the child's file for police.
-Give pertinent information on the child including physical description, what the child was wearing, birthdate, parent and court papers.
+No one leaves.
+Open child's file for police.
+Give pertinent information on the child including physical description, what the child was wearing, birth date, parents, and court papers.